nodeableio/ngx-breadcrumbs/src/modules/timeline/README.md

 	<nio-timeline></nio-timeline>

 ## Directives
-`items: array` the list of items to show in the timeline `descending: boolean` show the timeline descending (default) or ascending `dateformat: string`  moment format for display of date (default 'MMMM Do YYYY');
+* `items: array` the list of items to show in the timeline
+* `descending: boolean` show the timeline descending (default) or ascending
+* `dateformat: string`  moment format for display of date (default 'MMMM Do YYYY');
-`timeformat: string`  moment format for display of time (default 'h:mm:ss a');
+* `timeformat: string`  moment format for display of time (default 'h:mm:ss a');
-`periodTitles: boolean` show the period titles (default true) `removeButton: boolean` show a remove button on hover (default false) `editButton: boolean` show an edit button on hover (default false) `map: object` map item fields to the fields expected by timeline
+* `periodTitles: boolean` show the period titles (default true)
+* `removeButton: boolean` show a remove button on hover (default false)
+* `editButton: boolean` show an edit button on hover (default false)
+* `map: object` map item fields to the fields expected by timeline (see below)

+### map
+the map directive allows you to map fields from your items to the format expected by the timeline component.
+The timeline component expects the following fields

+ - date
+ - content
+ - title
+ - subtitle
+ - subtitle2
+so, for example, if your items have `dateCreated` and `description` you would pass

+    [map]="{ date: 'dateCreated', content: 'description'}"

 ## Events
 `buttonClicked:EventEmitter<INioTimelineButtonClick>` emitted when either the edit or remove button is clicked